A profile shot of a woman. A profile shot of a woman. A profile shot of a woman.

 8. NAD+ and Sunlight

 Did you know that excess sun exposure can damage your DNA?
 The good news is that NAD+ can actually help mend broken DNA strands.
 It’s required by the repair enzymes that help you and your cells bounce back.
-Maintaining NAD+ levels helps support a family of enzymes called sirtuins that help maintain cellular health and repair cellular damage.
+As mentioned earlier, maintaining NAD+ levels helps support sirtuins, which help maintain cellular health and repair cellular damage.

 9. NAD+, Fat, and Carbs